 Little Pips opened to provide support for families and children with complex disabilities from 0 to 5 years.

-(September) We anticipate opening a nursery as part of our school provision for children with complex needs.
+We opened a nursery as part of our school provision for children with complex needs.